 Yes, the museum currently process credit cards or debit cards used as credit at this time.
 Credit card payments are not accepted for school group programs.

 Is the Museum handicapped accessible?

-Yes, the museum is equipped with an elevator, which can be used to access all public areas of the museum.
+Yes, the Museum is equipped with an small elevator, which can be used to access all public areas of the museum.

 Can we register for programs on the same day?

-There are a number of programs offered at the museum which require pre-registration.
+Most programs offered at the Museum require pre-registration.
 Please refer to the desired program’s information page for additional details.

 Can I sketch or draw in the museum?